kmurph73/set-state-is-great/README.md

 ## Organizing the store (and some TypeScript)

-I recommend creating something like a `constants.ts` file with a `store` variable and function to set it:
+How I do it: create a `constants.ts` file with a `store` variable and function to set it:

 ```TypeScript
 // constants.ts